serverless/serverless/docs/02-providers/aws/README.md

     ServerlessDeploymentBucket:
       Type: AWS::S3::Bucket
 ```
-then deploy your service to create that default bucket, then remove the `provider.deploymentBucket` property and deploy your service again.
-This syncs the framework back to the default bucket without conflict.
+then deploy your service to create the CloudFormation bucket, then remove the `provider.deploymentBucket` property and deploy your service again.
+This syncs the framework back to the CloudFormation Bucket without conflict.
+After that deployment you can remove the CloudFormation bucket from the resources section in `serverless.yml` as it will be automatically added from now on.

 ## Additional function configuration